In this lesson, you will set up a project in the Adobe Developer Console and download Postman collections so you can start using Platform APIs.

 Platform is built API-first.
-While interface options also exist for all major tasks, you will likely want to use the Platform API at some point.
-For example to ingest data, move items around between sandboxes, automate routine tasks or to use new Platform features before the UI has been built.
+While interface options also exist for all major tasks, you might want to use the Platform API at some point.
+For example to ingest data, move items around between sandboxes, automate routine tasks or to use new Platform features before the user interface has been built.

 Data Architects and Data Engineers may need to use Platform API outside of this tutorial.

 In the Configure Permissions lesson, you set up all the access controls required to complete this lesson.

 Adobe Developer Console is the developer destination to access Adobe APIs & SDKs, listen to near real-time Events, run functions on Runtime, or build plugins or App Builder apps.
 You will use it to access the Experience Platform API.
 For more details, see the Adobe Developer Console documentation

 Create a folder on your local machine named

 Luma Tutorial Assets for files used in the tutorial.

 Log in and confirm that you are in the correct Org

 Select Create New Project in Quick Start menu.

 In the newly created project, select the Add to Project button and then select API